 Compared to BIOS, Unified Extensible Firmware Interface (UEFI) makes the computer extra secure.
 If your laptop supports UEFI, you should use it.
-However, at times, the legacy BIOS is still useful.
+However, the legacy BIOS is still useful at times.
 An example – if you’re booting from a network that only supports BIOS, you’ll need to boot to legacy BIOS mode.
 The same can happen for UEFI.
 In this guide, we will share how to choose UEFI or Legacy BIOS when booting into Windows Setup or Windows PE.
-For your information, Windows PE is used to install, deploy, and repair Windows 10 (all versions).
+For your information, Windows PE is used to install, deploy, and repair Windows 11and Windows 10 (all versions).

 Choose UEFI or Legacy BIOS when booting into Windows Setup or Windows PE

 Note: Some devices only support UEFI or Boot.
-While others will ask you to disable the UEFI security features first to boot using BIOS.
+Others will ask you to disable UEFI security features first to boot from BIOS.

 1] Open Firmware Menu:

-To get into UEFI or BIOS, press del or F12 or similar hotkey to get into it.
+To enter UEFI or BIOS, press Del, F12 or a similar hotkey.
 Every OEM have their convention.
 Sometimes it could be using the Volume up or down button.
 If this doesn’t work, you can boot into advanced recovery mode.
 Restart by holding the shift key.
 It will take you to the recovery menu.
 Here navigate to-

 Troubleshoot > Advanced Options > UEFI Firmware settings.